 Open Access Journals at Boston College

 Boston College Libraries are committed to the open dissemination of scholarly information to a global audience.
-Through eScholarship@BC the Libraries provide services for Boston College faculty, staff, and students who want to publish an online open access journal.
+Through our journal publishing program the Libraries provide services and software for Boston College faculty, staff, and students who want to publish an online open access journal.

 The Boston College Roundtable brings together scholars and administrators from Catholic colleges and universities to discuss the vision and promise of Catholic higher education in the United States.
 This initiative aims to explore the value and meaning of a Catholic education in the contemporary context and further the conversation about mission as it relates to the pursuit of truth, the quest for knowledge, and the fostering of human flourishing.